zanderlewis/hacktoberfest/CONTRIBUTING.md

 ## Rules
 1. The script must be working
 2. The script must be 100+ lines
-3. The script must be in C, Python or PHP
+3. The script must be in C, Python, PHP, or any other.
 4. The script must have quality
 5. The script must be original
-6. The script must be added to the respective folder (C, Python, PHP)
+6. The script must be added to the respective folder (C, Python, PHP, etc.)
 7. No spamming
 8. No offensive content